xmen4xp/orch-utils/tenancy-manager/README.md

 - `go-build` to build the Go source code files
 - `test` to run the unit tests
 - `coverage` to run the unit test coverage
-- `build` to build the tenancy-manager Docker container
+- `build` to build the tenancy-manager Docker image
 - `release` to publish the built tenancy-manager Docker container to a pre-defined Docker container registry.
   This registry is set in an environment variable (`TENANCY_MANAGER_DOCKER_IMAGE_OEP`) in `tenancy-manager/Makefile`